Gerard Way posts message of solidarity for Black Lives Matter

 He continued: “Having the time, and more importantly the safety, to consider ones words is a privilege for me, along with many other privileges I possess due to the colour of my skin.
 And these are privileges not everyone benefits from.”

-Way went on to say that he “will never begin to know the pain you know”, adding that he is “so deeply sorry things have not changed” in regards to racial inequality.
+Way went on to say that he “will never begin to know the pain you know”, adding that he was “so deeply sorry things have not changed” in regards to racial inequality.

 “I cannot begin to understand your experience, but what I can do is stand by you.
 Continue the internal discussions we are having about ways to affect change in non-performative ways.
 Meaningful ways beyond this moment, beyond this gesture.